GSA/Crowdsource-Testing-HHS-ACF.gov/README.md

 Application Name: DFAS.mil Web Site

-Test Cycle Dates: July 14, 2014 to July 21, 2014
+Test Cycle Dates: July 16, 2014 to July 23, 2014

-Test Cycle Coordinator: David Fern david.fern@ssa.gov
+Test Cycle Coordinator: Clair Koroma Clair.Koroma@hhs.gov

 If the links below do not work, you may not be able to access Google Docs.